HPV FAQ: Answering 7 Most Commonly Asked Questions

 Human Papilloma Virus (HPV) is the most common STI (Sexually Transmitted Infection) on this planet.

 Worldwide medical researchers and esteemed health organizations have concluded that around 60 percent of the global population and at least 75 percent of Americans will be diagnosed with HPV at least once in their lifetime.

 In the majority of cases, HPV is harmless and is usually treated by the immune system itself.
 But those cases are usually undetectable as due to zero occurrence of symptoms related to HPV, one would never visit the doctor to find out.

-In slightly severe cases, a person develops genital warts on and around genitals such as the vagina, anus, penis, and scrotum.
+In slightly severe cases, a person develops genital warts on and around the genitals such as the vagina, anus, penis, and scrotum.
 Worst case scenario, the cells present under the skin of these genital warts go through abnormal cell growth and develop into cancer.
 These cancers are life-threatening and dampen sexual activity while they persist.

 You may have a dozen questions regarding your worries related to the Human Papilloma Virus.